Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

 \subsection{Imaging:Lowz-Blue}

-This simulation is the same as Imaging:Lowz+, however bluer filters have been selected, which include the WFC3 $F425W$ ($B$), $F555W$ ($V$), $F625W$ ($R$), and $F814W$ ($I$) filters in combination with the {\it WFIRST} SDT discovery filters, $Y$+$J$.
-The areas of the shallow and medium tiers are increased by factors of $\sim$1.8 and 2.3 to account for not using the IFC-S and deep components.
-The number of SNe~Ia found by this strategy is $\sim$1.6 times greater than the SDT* survey.
-Only $\sim$5\% of the SN sample has $z \geq 1.2$ (see Figure~\ref{allhistres}d and \ref{allhistres}i).
+The number of tiers and their area on-sky within this strategy are the same as for Imaging:Lowz+; however, bluer filters have been selected, which include the WFC3 $F425W$ ($B$), $F555W$ ($V$), and $F814W$ ($I$) filters in combination with the {\it WFIRST} SDT discovery filters, $Y$+$J$.
+The number of SNe~Ia found by this strategy is $\sim$2.3 times greater than in the SDT* survey.
+Only $\sim$5\% of the SN sample has $z \geq 1.2$ (see Figures~\ref{allhistres}d and \ref{allhistres}i).